The unbearable lightness of Tamako Love Story

 Naoko Yamada said she wanted Tamako Love Story to portray love at 17, and here, she tells us what we all know: that love at 17 is as innocent as it is trailblazing.
 Emotion blossoms into physical desire, and a gaze becomes a touches that get more and more adventurous.
 Tamako Love Story is about that first, tentative foray into the mystery of another, and Yamada takes the time to show us that, like all teenagers, that exploration occurs on all fronts.
 The end of Tamako Love Story is a promise, a hint: the real love story has only just begun.

-5 replies on “The unbearable lightness of Tamako Love Story”
+5 responses to “The unbearable lightness of Tamako Love Story”

 yeah, to be honest it was really light but I really enjoyed watching Tamako Love Story and how simple the story was.
 It simply gives off that relaxing atmosphere as if you’re watching someone’s daily life in slow-mo phase.